 For information about upcoming programs visit BroncNation

-- Wear a hair nets at all times
+- Wear a hair net at all times

 - Wash hands at the beginning and conclusion of every shift

-Once you sign up, you will receive a confirmation email that includes the time(s) that you have chosen.
+You will receive a confirmation email that includes the time(s) that you have chosen.
 About a week before your shift, you will receive a reminder email with detailed instructions on where to report.
+If you have to cancel 7 days or less in advance please remove your spot from the sign up page and notify [email protected] so that we can ensure there is adequate staffing.
 Please sign in at the start of each shift.
 The sign in sheet is our way of tracking attendance.